es0811/TradeBooks/readme.md

   8. The details on the command prompt will provide the server address of the hosted webserver as shown below:
   ‘Running on http://127.0.0.1:5000 (Press CTRL+C to quit)’
   9. Use any web browser and navigate to the address above.

+Explanation of the Application:
+This application allows book readers to sell and buy books online.
+Firstly, the user has to register themselves using the register option.
+The user has to login and upon successfull login, the user will be directed to the dashboard.
+On the dashboard, the user will be able to see statistics about the number of books bought, sold, and listed.
+The user can list new books.
+Details related to the book will be needed here (the title, the author as well as the price at which the user intends to sell the book.)
+The user can also search for books.
+The books can be searched by title or by the genre.